Panzerschrek/Square-Wheel/README.md

 ### Surfaces

-SquareWheel renderer applies lightting to polygons in separate step prior to rasterization.
+SquareWheel renderer applies lighting to polygons in separate step prior to rasterization.

 Each frame for each visible polygon unique texture is created, with proper mip-level.
 This texture is generated based on polygon lightmap and polygon regular texture (normal texture, usually tileable).